Josh Lowe Preview, Player Props: Rays vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.87 team ERA that ranks fifth across all league pitching staffs.
+- The Guardians have a 3.85 team ERA that ranks fifth among all league pitching staffs.

-- Guardians pitchers combine to surrender the third-fewest home runs in baseball (142 total, 1.1 per game).
+- Guardians pitchers combine to give up the fourth-fewest home runs in baseball (145 total, 1.1 per game).

+- Curry gets the start for the Guardians, his ninth of the season.
+He is 3-3 with a 4.10 ERA and 55 strikeouts in 79 2/3 innings pitched.

+- The righty last appeared on Monday against the Minnesota Twins, when he tossed two innings, allowing six earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.